The conjunctivitis is among the main causes of red eye.

 Other viral causes include Herpes simplex (1.3%-4.8%), the infection of which is usually unilateral and associated with vesicular lesions of the lips (cold sores); Herpes zoster whose infection involves the first and second branches of the trigeminal nerve leading to potential corneal complications and uveitis.
 Other viral conjunctivitis is caused by Molluscum contagiosum which can lead to follicular conjunctivitis in association with eyelid lesions and can potentially lead to serious ocular complications.

-Although there is no effective treatment for viral conjunctivitis, topical or systemic antivirals can be used to prevent corneal involvement.
+Although there is no effective treatment for viral conjunctivitis, the use of eye drops can alleviate some symptoms.
+Topical or systemic antiviral drugs can be used to prevent corneal involvement.
 Artificial tears, topical antihistamines or cold compresses are also used to alleviate some of the symptoms.

 Bacterial conjunctivitis